 Verification & Build Readiness

-The following live captures from our automated deployment pipeline illustrate the results of this governance architecture.
-The site can only be deployed to production when every guardrail is green.
+The following live captures from the automated deployment pipeline illustrate the results of this governance architecture.
+The site can only be deployed to production when each guardrail is green.

 Above: The build summary shows that all static pages that go to production have been made performance and professionally sound.